BeppiMenozzi/BRand/README.md

 * getIntArray() : returns an array of elements generated with getInt().
 See also getIntRangeArray(), getFloatArray(), getFloatRangeArray(), getDoubleArray(), getDoubleRangeArray(), getBooleanArray(), getBoolean100Array(), getIntArrayDifferentFrom(), getIntCountArrayDifferentFrom(), getIntRangeArrayDifferentFrom()

+* getAllNumbersShuffled() : returns an array of all n integers in a range, shuffled.
+See also getAllNumbersRangeShuffled()

 ### Todo:
 Geometrical random generator